 FACE COVERINGS IN CHURCH AND PARISH OFFICE BUILDING: In compliance with the new face-covering mandate of Gov. Walz (Emergency Executive Order 20-81) please wear a face covering inside the buildings of the Church of St. Raphael.
 Those exempt are children under the age of two years old, and individuals with a medical condition, mental health condition, or disability that makes it unreasonable for maintaining a face covering.
 Face coverings may be temporarily removed during the Mass by the reader (when proclaiming selections of Sacred Scripture from the lectionary), the priest celebrating Mass at the altar or giving the homily, and the cantor chanting/singing from choir loft.

 EUCHARISTIC ADORATION UPDATE: The Eucharistic Adoration Chapel is now available to committed adorers only at this time.
 The Adoration Chapel door may only be entered by using the keypad code.
 Do NOT let anyone else in the chapel – they must have the entry code themselves.
 Capacity is set at four committed adorers in the Adoration Chapel per scheduled hour, with a maximum of seven when including the combination of family members.
 Non-related adorers must observe the 6-foot physical distancing requirement.
 We request adorers wear masks when other adorers are present in the Chapel.
 Your cooperation and adherence to these guidelines allows us to keep the Adoration Chapel open.
-As we currently have hours with no scheduled adorer, Adoration will be in front of the Tabernacle where the Blessed Sacrament will be reposed.
+On those days where we have committed adorers scheduled for all the daytime and early evening hours, the Blessed Sacrament will be exposed.
+On those days where we do not have continuous coverage by committed adorers, the Blessed Sacrament will be reposed in the tabernacle.
 Please contact Sharon Hedman 763-315-0202 for more information about adoration, or Char Vecellio 651-336-6630 to commit to an hour of prayer each week in the Adoration Chapel or to get on the substitute list.

 06/30/2020 Message from Archbishop Hebda for parishioners who are homebound, living in assisted living or care centers, and who are not able to attend Mass as this time due to COVID-19: Archbishop Hebda